EricCJoyce/The-Recognitions/Action_Recognition/3_Train_Network/README.md

 This module involves several steps.
 You will need to:
 1. Prepare data sets and a network-training workspace.
-2. Set up the TensorFlow Object Detection (TFOD) API.
+2. Install the TensorFlow Object Detection (TFOD) API.
 3. Download pre-trained models from the TensorFlow Model Zoo.
 4. Train the network.